pexip/os-systemd/docs/ENVIRONMENT.md

   whether to use the libcryptsetup "token" plugin module logic even when activating via FIDO2, PKCS#11, TPM2, i.e. mechanisms natively supported by `systemd-cryptsetup`.
 Defaults to enabled.

+* `$SYSTEMD_CRYPTSETUP_TOKEN_PATH` – takes a path to a directory in the file system.
+If specified overrides where libcryptsetup will look for token modules (.so).
+This is useful for debugging token modules: set this environment variable to the build directory and you are set.
+This variable is only supported when systemd is compiled in developer mode.

 Various tools that read passwords from the TTY, such as `systemd-cryptenroll` and `homectl`: